-Turbines are dependent on water flow, wind speed or the flow of geothermal fluids, a turbine does not operate every hour of the year.
+Turbines are dependent on water flow or wind speed; a turbine does not operate every hour of the year.
 Production from solar farms is dependant of the sunlight.
 The usage factor is a measure of the productivity of an electricity-generating source.
-There are a number of factors that preclude a wind or hydro powered electricity-generating turbine or solar panels from operating at their theoretical maximum.
+There are several factors that preclude a wind or hydro powered electricity-generating turbine or solar panels from operating at their theoretical maximum.
 The primary factors are water flow, wind speed and irradiance.

 Furthermore, changing climactic conditions can result in extreme or abnormal weather conditions, resulting in the occurrence of events such as heatwaves, drought, storms and/or floods.
-This can temporarily or permanently result in increases in volatility of wind, water, geothermal fluids and sunlight resources or their reduced availability, strength and consistency.
+This can temporarily or permanently result in increases in volatility of wind, water and sunlight resources or their reduced availability, strength and consistency.